Agricultural Literacy Curriculum Matrix

 - "Where would you find these plants and animals?"

-- Discuss the information contained in the Background Agricultural Connections section of the lesson, then pass out the Matching Product to Source activity sheet.
+- Discuss the information contained in the Background Agricultural Connections, then pass out the Matching Product to Source activity sheet.
 Students should match the product with its agricultural source.

 - Answer Key: